-Experienced South Florida Attorney Dealing with Complex Divorce Proceedings
+Experienced South Florida Attorney Dealing With Complex Divorce Proceedings

 Once you have made the difficult decision to dissolve your marriage, your next step is to hire an experienced and knowledgeable attorney who can provide you with the legal advocacy and emotional support you need.
-Divorce often poses unique issues and challenges for all parties, especially if there are minor children involved.
-At Law Office of Pamela M. Gordon P.A., we understand the stress of divorce.
+Divorce often poses unique issues and challenges for all parties, especially if minor children are involved.
+At the Law Office of Pamela M. Gordon P.A., we understand the stress of divorce.
 We are there for you through every step of the process, keeping you informed and fighting for your best interests.
 We are committed to helping you through this difficult time.

 Every divorce is different and requires a personalized legal strategy.
-We always consider your goals while we work with you to resolve conflicts related to:
+We will always consider your goals while we work with you to resolve conflicts related to:

 When it comes to the ancillary issues involved in your dissolution of marriage, you need to be represented by a compassionate and knowledgeable attorney.
-We have an extensive understanding of child time-sharing and support issues and can assist you in establishing a legal right to maintain a harmonious and good relationship with your minor child or children.
+We have an extensive understanding of child time-sharing and support issues and can assist you in establishing a legal right to maintain a harmonious relationship with your minor child or children.

 Contact Our Established Florida Family Law Firm Today